 Some orders granted before January 1, 2010 may have a different anniversary date if those orders directed child support to be recalculated each year.
 For more information, speak to RP staff.

-Deemed income increase - An increase that RP applies to a parent's last determined income if that parent does not provide RP with their updated income information.
-The amount of the deemed income increase will be whichever is higher: setting the person's income at $31,200 or increasing the person's last determined income by 10 to 25 per cent.
+An increase that RP applies to a parent's last determined income if that parent does not provide RP with their updated income information.
+The amount of the deemed income increase will be whichever is higher: setting the person's income at $31,200 or increasing the person's last determined income by 10 to 25%.
 The deemed income increase allows RP to complete the recalculation even when income disclosure is not provided.

-See also: Infosheet - Deemed income increase (PDF, 196 KB)
+See also: Information sheet - Deemed income increase (PDF, 196 KB)

 - a copy of the parent’s personal income tax return (PDF, 1.0 MB) filed for the most recent taxation year (including schedules and statements);